Swerve Drive Prerequisites

 Given: Robot velocity (Vx, Vy, omega)

-The good news: CTRE's swerve implementation handles all kinematics calculations internally.
-You don't need to manually compute wheel states!
+CTRE's swerve implementation handles all kinematics calculations internally, so you never compute wheel states by hand.

-Chassis speeds represent the desired velocity of the robot as a whole:
+Chassis velocities represent the desired velocity of the robot as a whole:

 Vy (Left/Right)